tylerschwartz1995/Random-Forest-from-Scratch-in-Python/README.md

 # Random-Forest-from-Scratch-in-Python
 Programming random forest from scratch using Python.
-Team that developed code includes Tyler Schwartz, Maxime Jousset and Lin Lin.

 # Summary
 The goal of this project is to reproduce the Random Forest algorithm from scratch and with the lowest usage of external libraries.